-2011 - 2015 marks the 150th anniversary of the American Civil War.
-At PHS, we are commemorating this pivotal moment in the history of the United States.
-Drawing from the collections entrusted to our care, we bring to light Presbyterian struggles and triumphs in the War Between the States through a variety of ways.
-Below, please enjoy the resources we have compiled for enrichment learning, and check back soon: we will be continually adding more.
+2011 to 2015 marks the 150th anniversary of the American Civil War.
+At the society, we are commemorating this pivotal moment in the history of the United States.
+Drawing from the collections entrusted to our care, we bring to light Presbyterian struggles and triumphs in the War Between the States.